dingherself/dingherself.github.io/legal/cookie-policy.md

 ##### *Children’s Online Privacy Protection Act* Compliance

 This site is directed to people who are at least 13 years old or older.
 This site does not knowingly collect personal identifiable information from children under 13.
-No under the age of 13 should use this site.
+No one under the age of 13 should use this site.
 If you are a parent or guardian, and you are aware that your child has used this site, please contact Google Analytics immediately so that necessary actions may be taken.

 <p class="mt-4">(Last updated: December 20, 2019)</p>